covcom/304CEM/labs/week4/worksheet4.md

 * Follow "Track 1" if you are still building confidence with functions and objects.
 * Follow "Track 2" if you were able to complete most of the tasks on the previous weeks' worksheets (and wish to learn more advanced techniques for your Challenge assigments).

-Aim to complete these in roughly 60-80 minutes of lab time.
+Since this material is more advanced than previous weeks, aim to get as much understanding as possible during 60-80 minutes of lab time.
+Follow this up in your own time with trying to complete at least the tasks in "Track 1"

-**NOTE:** If you can't complete the tasks during the lab time, then commit your changes to a fork of the 305CDE git repository (see [last week's worksheet](https://gitlab.com/c0lin/305cde/blob/master/labs/week3/worksheet3.md)) so that you can continue later.
+**NOTE:** Remember to commit your changes to a fork of the 305CDE git repository (see [last week's worksheet](https://gitlab.com/c0lin/305cde/blob/master/labs/week3/worksheet3.md)) so that you can continue later.
 The techniques and knowledge developed this week will be very useful later.

 ### Track 1